M64GitHub/1st-shot/README.md

 ## Join the Terminal Revolution

-**1st-shot** proves that terminal gaming can be a serious platform for sophisticated game development.
+**1st-shot** wants to proove that terminal gaming can be a serious platform for sophisticated game development.
 The limitations aren't in the medium — they're in our imagination.

 *What's your shot?*